Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Motivation
 ModalWX is a toolkit for building custom, keyboard-driven GUI apps
 based on the wxWidgets cross-platform GUI toolkit.
-Emacs and VIM are examples of keyboard-driven GUI apps.
+Emacs and the VIM editor are examples of keyboard-driven GUI apps.
 However, unlike those 2 apps, which require the user to learn
 a large set of keyboard commands,
 apps designed using ModalWX need only a handful of commands to be learned.